-- Order The Order column represents the numerical position of the item in the list.
-Double click to enable manually editing the value. - ID Unique ID of the item.
-Read-only. - Type Type is used as a way to categorize Stories.
-Available Story Types include: User Story, Technical To Do, Epic, Theme, or Defect.
-For more information, see Story Types. - Name Story/Task/Item Name.
+Order The Order column represents the numerical position of the item in the list.
+Double click to enable manually editing the value.

+Type is used as a way to categorize Stories.
+Available Story Types include: User Story, Type fields have a max length of 255 characters.

+Technical To Do, Epic, Theme, or Defect.
+For more information, see Story Types.

+Name Story/Task/Item Name.
 In most cases, you can double click to edit.
-The Story and Task Name fields have a max length of 255 characters. - Owner Indicates who is responsible for Story. - Status The Status column for a Story contains a bubble control that allows you to click on one of the bubbles to set the status of the Story: Not Started, In Progress, Complete, Or Accepted.
+The Story and Task Name information, see Blocking a Task.

+Status The Status column for a Story contains a bubble control that allows you to click on one of the bubbles to set the status of the Story: Not Started, In Progress, Complete, or Accepted.